 At the time, “the Granger site” was the leading location for a regional landfill in Benton County.
 However, Benton County officials and residents soon expressed concerns about the plan, noting that the parcel was on prime farmland and the Willamette River Flood Plain.
 The opposition prompted the Chemeketa Board to go back to the drawing table, and by September 1973, four sites were under consideration for a regional landfill.

-Two months later, Coffin Butte was designated as the preferred site.
-The selection came following a public hearing in which residents opposed all four sites and a written public comment period during which Benton County received five letters opposed to Coffin Butte and four in favor.
+Two months later, Coffin Butte was designated as the preferred site.( The selection came following a public hearing in which residents opposed all four sites and a written public comment period during which Benton County received five letters opposed to Coffin Butte and four in favor.
 Two additional public hearings were held in February and March 1974.
 At the first, testimony was overwhelmingly in favor of the project.
 At the second, there was significant public opposition to the proposal, especially from the North Benton County Citizens Advisory group.
 Testimony lasted more than 3.5 hours.

 Ultimately, the Benton County Planning Commission approved a conditional use permit request allowing Coffin Butte to be expanded into a regional landfill, one of several designated by the Chemekta agreement.
 Residents appealed but two months later Benton County officials upheld the Planning Commission’s decision.
 The Chemeketa agreement is not a sweeping commitment by Benton County to take all refuse from the other counties.
-While the charge of the Resource Recovery center being planned for the former Camp Adair site, and now in operation, was broad, access to use Coffin Butte for refuse disposal was limited to specific areas within the partnering counties, including the general areas of Monmouth/Independence (MI), West Salem (WS), Dallas (DA), Kings Valley (KV), Corvallis (CO), Albany (AL), Lobster Valley (LV), and Monroe/Harrisburg/Halsey.
+While the charge of the Resource Recovery center being planned for the former Camp Adair site, and now in operation, was broad, access to use Coffin Butte for refuse disposal was limited to specific areas within the partnering counties, including the general areas of Monmouth/Independence (MI), West Salem (WS), Dallas (DA), Kings Valley (KV), Corvallis (CO), Albany (AL), Lobster Valley (LV), and Monroe/Harrisburg/Halsey(.

 Pressures for expansion renewed by 1981, notably with the closure of the Roche Road landfill in Linn County.
 The next level of expansion for Coffin Butte came in 1983 when the Benton County Planning Commission approved another expansion that the Landfill’s operators said would add half a century to the site’s life.
-(April 27, 1983) Although this expansion provoked less protest than in the early 1970s, the North Benton Citizen’s Advisory Committee( CAC) specified that there would be no disposal of municipal solid waste on the 59.23 acre property south of Coffin Butte Road It is this parcel that was part of Republic Services’ 2021 CUP application.
+(April 27, 1983) Although this expansion provoked less protest than in the early 1970s, the North Benton Citizen’s Advisory Committee(( CAC) specified that there would be no disposal of municipal solid waste on the 59.23 acre property south of Coffin Butte Road It is this parcel that was part of Republic Services’ 2021 CUP application.

 During the 1980s, the landfill operator purchased several properties surrounding the landfill, some belonging to residents whose water supplies were compromised as a result of landfill operations.
 One household well in sediments west of the landfill, on the former Helms home site, received sufficient contamination from the landfill site that the well had to be decommissioned under DEQ supervision.
 A DEQ report on the situation noted that practices at the landfill were being adjusted to minimize future problems, and the responses included the decommissioning of some wells.
 “Decommissioning water wells within the LOF or in areas potentially downgradient of impacts removes potential exposure to contaminants in groundwater.
 Two wells currently proposed for decommissioning include PW-1, which is within the LOF, but currently unused, and the Helms well, which is outside and downgradient of the LOF.
 The Helms well will be used (with carbon filter unit) until September 2006 at which time it will be disconnected from use and scheduled for decommissioning.”